posabsolute/inker/readme.md

 * grunt css *- Build CSS*
 * grunt html *- Build HTML templates*
 * grunt build *- Build css & html*
+* grunt connect *- test emails in your browser from the root folder (http://0.0.0.0:8555/)
 * grunt email *- Send a test email to any email inbox*
 * grunt litmus *- Send a test email to litmus*

 ## CSS with Inker

-Inker use ink as it base css framework, everything in ink is available in inker, please refer to there documentations.
-Inker also use the meta framework ITCSS as the base folder structure.
+Inker use [Zurb Ink](http://zurb.com/ink/) as its base responsive css framework, everything in ink is available in inker, please refer to their [documentation](http://zurb.com/ink/docs.php).
+Inker also use the meta framework [ITCSS](http://csswizardry.net/talks/2014/11/itcss-dafed.pdf) for the files & folders structure.
 Better explained by this image.
 The css is situated in **src/css**

-It is important to follow ITCSS if you want to keep a sane CSS structure with inker, I may also reject contributions not following this.
+It is important to follow ITCSS rules if you want to keep a sane CSS structure with inker.

-**base.scss** is your base CSS file importing all needed css files for inker.
-For example, if you add css components you must add the import to base.scss. *It is important to note that since we inline style to html nodes it make no sense to pick & choose components you want to use as it will make no difference on the file size in the end (like you would do in bootstrap to save kilobytes)*
+**base.scss** is your base CSS file importing all needed files for inker.
+For example, if you add  a css component you must add import it in base.scss.

+*It is important to note that since we inline style to html nodes it make no sense to pick & choose components you want to use as it will make no difference on the file size in the end*

 ### Responsive

-Responsive rules are situated in the folder **8_trumps**, please note that these rules are added to head instead of inlined using data-ignore="ignore" in html templates.
+Responsive rules are in the folder **8_trumps**, please note that these rules are added to the document head instead of inlined using data-ignore="ignore" in html templates.

-### Adding css to head
+### Adding css to the head

-You can add css to head using the data-ignore rule in your template:
+You can add css to head the using the data-ignore rule in your template:
 ```html
 <!-- external styles -->
 <link rel="stylesheet" data-ignore="ignore"  href="../css/style.css" />